leonstel/leonstel.github.io/drafts/gmap3.md

 changedButWaitFor method to listen to props only after the map has been initialized.
 This comes in very handy if you want the catch a props changed and then do something with that on the googleMapInstance.
 If you don't wait for the map to be initialized the googelMapsInstance could be `undefined`.
-Like the scenarios I did tell you about
+Like the scenario I did tell you about, where the asynchrounously gmap script loading gets delay.
+In the next article I will take this idea and combine it with another concept to make it even more practical.

 ## Further reading
 Redux